 Step 8—Establish a Market Analysis Program on a Coordinated Schedule and Conduct Baseline Analysis

 On a coordinated basis, states should conduct baseline analysis as outlined in the Framework for Market Analysis document, reproduced in Section A of this chapter.
 All states should analyze the various data elements and indicators within the same general time frame to assist in the coordination of possible collaborative actions.

-Results should be compiled and reviewed quarterly.
+It is recommended that the analysis occurs as soon as possible after the Financial Annual Statement and MCAS submissions are received.
+Results should be compiled and reviewed regularly and as new information is received.
 If state Market Analysis Chiefs (MACs) find an issue with a particular company, they can share information with their state Collaborative Action Designees (CADs).
 CADs can then contact other state CADs to compare the most current information, and determine if a collaborative action or a Request for Review (RFR) to the Market Actions (D) Working Group is in order.

 Step 9—Conduct Level 1 Analysis via the Market Analysis Review System (MARS)

 The Market Analysis Procedures (D) Working Group is responsible for the MARS Level 1 areas of review and questions.
-Level 1 Analysis questions have been reproduced in Appendix B of this handbook.
+Level 1 Analysis questions have been reproduced in Chapter 10 of this handbook.
 Level 1 Analysis questions are subject to annual review by the Market Analysis Procedures (D) Working Group and state insurance regulators.
+A Level 1 User Guide is available in iSite+ under the MARS Help Files.
+As recommended by the MAP WG each state should conduct the minimum number of Level 1 and/or Level 2 reviews per year.
+Priority should be given to domestic carriers or foreign carriers involved in issues that are significant to the state.

 Step 10—Conduct Level 2 Analysis via the Market Analysis Review System (MARS)

 A Level 2 Analysis allows market analysts to further investigate and review a company, without the need to contact the company.
-Unlike the initial analysis or Level 1 Analysis, a Level 2 Analysis requires the market analyst to seek input and gather information from sources outside of the NAIC databases and the company's financial and market conduct annual statements.
+Unlike the Level 1 Analysis, a Level 2 Analysis requires the market analyst to seek input and gather information from sources outside of the NAIC databases and the company's financial and market conduct annual statements.
 By its very nature, a Level 2 Analysis is much more labor intensive than a Level 1 Analysis.
 To assist market analysts in completing a Level 2 Analysis of a company, the Level 2 Analysis Guide has been developed.
 The guide consists of six core areas of review and an additional 15 potential areas that the market analyst may review when performing a Level 2 Analysis.
 For each area of review, the guide includes information about the area to be reviewed and, where applicable, potential resources to aid in the review of that area.
 The guide also provides the user with specific items to consider during the review of a particular area.
-The Level 2 Analysis Guide is contained in Appendix C.
+The Level 2 Analysis Guide is contained in Chapter 11 of this handbook.
+A Level 2 User Guide is available in iSite+ under the MARS Help Files.